 The band introduced their classification-defying music on Grand Opening and Closing (2001) along with the aforementioned backstory, the title referring to the shortlived nature of the museum’s existence.
 Lyrical references to Dylan Thomas (“Sleep Is Wrong”), Hank Williams (“Ambugaton”), and Prince (“1997 (Tonight We’re Gonna Party Like It’s…)”) rubbed up against musings on sleep, the apocalypse and power – or more specifically, the lack of each.
 The baroque detail of the liner notes and lyrics was matched by the group’s heady music: the scrape, clatter and twang of homemade instruments bolstered by Kihlstedt’s eerie violin, Rathbun’s mind-bending bass, and Frydahl’s guitar Frippery.
 While all members sang, Frykdahl’s croaking baritone and Kihlstedt’s powerful croon came to the fore on a mix of twisted lullabies and prog-metal headsplitters.

-Sleepytime Gorilla Museum’s music grows from a tall mound of bullshit.
-But it’s bullshit produced by digesting a rich diet of art history.
+If Sleepytime Gorilla Museum’s music were a machine, it would be the sort of steampunk contraption you might find in an Alan Moore comic, and its gears would be greased with a liberal helping of bullshit.
+But not just any bullshit.
+S.G.M.’s bullshit was produced by digesting a rich diet of art history.
 Not only was their convoluted mythology steeped in knowledge of the European avant-garde, but they put its ideas into practice, connecting Futurism’s hard-nosed art of noises** to a Dadaist sense of mischief-making and play.
 They yearned for a time when artists went on impossible missions to break from what had been done before and create unimaginable new things.
 This obsession with the past was merely a means to find new pathways to originality, and Sleepytime Gorilla Museum remixed history to invent their own future.

 * Frykdahl is also a member of Faun Fables.